Fourth power moment of twisted Kloosterman sum and Hurwitz class numbers: Introduction and statement of results

 However, the best known current bound is due to Weil \cite{Weil},

 Among with other interesting problems, one of the intriguing problem is to investigate the power moments of Kloosterman sums, namely

 By using elementary methods one can easily obtain

 where $\leg{\cdot}{p}$ is the Legendre symbol.
 Let $\theta_{a,p}\in[0,\pi]$ be such that $p^{-1/2}K(a,p)=2\cos(\theta_{a, p})$ which is called Kloosterman sum angles.
 Then the vertical Sato-Tate law is guaranteed for these angles that is the limiting distribution of the set $\{\theta_{a,p}: 0\leq a\leq p-1\}$ is semicircular as $p\rightarrow\infty.$ For reference, see the remarkable works of Katz \cite{Katz-1} and Adolphson \cite{Adolphson}.
 Kloosterman sums have wide impact on the theory of automorphic forms and related areas, see for example \cite{Iwanic}.
-Further works on Kloosterman sums can be found in \cite{Schmidt, PTM, ce, di, ronald, Livne, Sa, Da, Hu, ronald} etc. Moreover, introducing a character twist makes these exponential sums even more useful in deeper arithmetic contexts.
+Further works on Kloosterman sums can be found in \cite{Schmidt, PTM, ce, di, ronald, Livne, Sa, Da, Hu, ronald, Moisio} etc. Moreover, introducing a character twist makes these exponential sums even more interesting.
 To this end we recall power moments of twisted Kloosterman sums.
 Let $\chi$ be a multiplicative character of $\F_p$ (with the convention that $\chi(0)=0).$ Then the $n$-th moment of twisted Kloosterman sum is defined by

-If $n=1,$ then it is easy to verify that $S(1,\chi)_p=g(\chi)^2=O(p).$ For $n=2,$ the problem was resolved in \cite{Liu}.
-For further study on twisted Kloosterman sums we refer to \cite{Conrey, Liu, lin-tu} etc. In this paper, our object of interest is the fourth power moment of twisted Kloosterman sum, namely $S(4,\phi)_p,$ where $\phi$ is a quadratic character of $\F_p.$ We express this moment as weighted sums of Hurwitz class numbers which enumerate certain isomorphism classes of elliptic curves (see for example, Theorem \ref{relation-2}).
-To estimate this moment, we employ the theory of harmonic Maass forms, mock modular forms and holomorphic projections.
-As our first main result, we compute an asymptotic formula for $S(4,\phi)_p$ as the prime $p\rightarrow\infty.$
+If $n=1,$ then it is easy to verify that $S(1,\chi)_p=g(\chi)^2=O(p).$ For $n=2,$ Liu \cite{Liu} expressed this sum in terms of Jacobi sum.
+For further study on twisted Kloosterman sums we refer to \cite{Conrey, Liu, lin-tu} etc. In this paper, our object of interest is the fourth power moment of twisted Kloosterman sum, namely $S(4,\phi)_p,$ where $\phi$ is a quadratic character of $\F_p.$ We express this moment as weighted sums of Hurwitz class numbers which enumerate certain isomorphism classes of elliptic curves.
+To state this result precisely, we recall some basic notation and definitions.
+If $-D<0$ such that $-D\equiv0,1\pmod{4},$ then $\mathcal{O}(-D)$ denotes the unique imaginary quadratic order with discriminant $-D.$ Let $h(D)=h(\mathcal{O}(-D))$ denote\footnote{We note that $H(D)=H^*(D)=h(D)=0$ whenever $-D$ is neither zero nor a negative discriminant.} the order of the class group of $\mathcal{O}(-D)$ and let $\Omega(D)=\Omega(\mathcal{O}(-D))$ denote half the number of roots of unity in $\mathcal{O}(-D).$ In this notation, we define the Hurwitz class numbers